CwGmZ971/IP-Lookup-Utility/README.md

 - Display IP information in either a user-friendly or full format.
 - Capability to check the user's own IP address.
 - Option to view help documentation about IP addresses.

+#### As of v2.2.2:
+- Caching: Lookup results are cached to improve performance.
+- Log Saving: Option to save logs.

 ## Dependencies
 - `tkinter`: Python's standard GUI (Graphical User Interface) toolkit.